I’m perched precariously on the back of the motorbike seat as we weave through the thick late afternoon traffic of Hanoi.

 Not speaking the local language and also not knowing where to go, the Asia Palace Hotel has volunteered one of their staff to assist me.
 Although he speaks limited English, he knows just where to take me.
 Places the locals would go to, and he also negotiates the prices for me.

 We find ourselves dropping things off and heading to the next repairer.
 Repairers don’t always have a store.
 The shoe repairer was seated under a tree on the side of the road.
-His electricity came from a wire that ran up the tree and connected to the electricity wires that ran along the street.
+His electricity came from a wire that ran up the tree and connected to the electrical wires that ran along the street.

 With other super-friendly and trustworthy staff keeping an eye on Explorason back at the Asia Palace Hotel, I’m able to achieve all the repairs at an incredibly cheap price with only one drop off motorbike run, and one pick-up run.
 A big

-A big shout-out to Asia Palace Hotel and their amazing staff who went out of their way to be kind to us (they had no idea I was writing this article either).
+A big shout-out to the Asia Palace Hotel and their amazing staff who went out of their way to be kind to us (they had no idea I was writing this article either).

 I am in awe of the kindness of the Vietnamese people.
 They seem to have a gentle and kind nature, and for every question I have, they seem to always seek to find a solution.
 I notice tempers and anger are rarely seen here either.